This article should answer most questions when it comes to setting up your microscopy station on your farm or market garden.

 • Microscope – you need a binocular shadowing microscope at the very minimum, but you may want a camera to take images or videos and send it to us or post it on relevant forums for help with identification.
 This is why we recommend a trinocular microscope with a camera included.
 You don’t need dark field, phase contrast or infinity optics.
 The one in the link comes from Elaine’s recommendation quite a few years ago now.
 It’s a chinese copy of an old Olympus design.
 Works great.
 Yes, there are better ones for more money, but for what you’ll be doing, it’s more than enough.

-• The microscope above has been out of stock for a while now, and here is one which we haven’t tested, but comes with positive reviews and looks to be the closest to what we recommend: Alternative microscope.
+• If the microscope above is out of stock, here is one which we haven’t tested, but comes with positive reviews and looks to be the closest to what we recommend: Alternative microscope.

 • Glass slides – you will be cleaning and reusing these.
 They last a very long time, so get yourself the ones with a nice, ground edge.